We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Morning diarrhea is when a person passes a loose, watery stool first thing in the morning.
-The need to go to the bathroom may wake someone with morning diarrhea up.
+The need to go to the bathroom may wake someone up with diarrhea.
 They may also feel they need to go urgently when they first get up.

 Most people experience morning diarrhea at some point.
 Occasional morning diarrhea may be a sign of a temporary illness or the result of lifestyle choices.